Cookees81/CityofAngels/README.md

 - The very high percentage of child sexual abuse affects females over the age of 13
 - High Burglary count on white population over the age of 65, potentially due to high net worth discrepancy in the LA area between races
 - When it comes to gender, there isn’t a significant difference between crimes focusing on  males and females aside from sexual crimes, which are less frequent
+- Is "Age" a significant factor when it comes to Gender?
+In order to see if there is a correlation between the crime rate when it comes to age and gender, ages were grouped into ranges, and from there we can deduce the number of cases per age range.
+Based on this, we can see that crime rates spike for young female adults and then start to decrease as the population gets older.
+While after turning 21, there tend to be more male cases than females.
+- Based on these graphs, you can see that males and females are about equally at risk of "Assult".
+When it comes to "Sexual Crimes" you can see that females are a greater target than males but males are greater targets for crimes associated with "Thief and "Vandalism".

 ---------------------------------------------------------------
 Import Los Angeles Crime Data set: